School launches Graduate Certificate Program in Global Transmigration

 Starting this fall, the School of Social Work will launch a new program that aims to better prepare students for working with immigrant populations.

-The Graduate Certificate in Global Transmigration is available to UNC-CH graduate students in all schools who wish to acquire a specialization in issues of human migration, immigration, transnational migration, or refugee work, whether internationally or domestically focused.
-The certificate is administered by the UNC School of Social Work and is a collaboration between the School of Social Work and the Center for Global Initiatives.
-It may be awarded to students at either the master’s or doctoral level.
+Applications are now being accepted for the Graduate Certificate in Global Transmigration—a program that is open to all UNC graduate students who wish to acquire a specialization in issues of human migration, immigration, transnational migration, or refugee work, whether internationally or domestically focused.
+The certificate may be awarded to students at either the master’s or doctoral level.